awalsh17/awalsh17/README.md

 - 👀 I’m interested in biomarkers, computational biology, and creativity
 - 🌱 I’m always learning how to be a better scientist and communicator
 - 💞️ I’m looking to collaborate on community building in the R and computational biology fields
-- 📫 How to reach me: @sciencealice on Twitter

 <!---
 awalsh17/awalsh17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.